withastro/docs/src/pages/en/guides/cms/contentful.md

 npm install contentful
 ```

-Next, create a new file called `contentful.ts` in your project's `src/lib` directory.
-This file will create a contenful client that will query your Contentful space using your credentials.
+Next, create a new file called `contentful.ts` in a `src/lib` directory in your project.

 ```ts title="src/contentful.ts"
 import contentful from "contentful";